Skip to main content

 Purpose

-date parses and inspects a timestamp, determines how far the timestamp differs from the recording time, and then updates the timestamp with the same offset from the current time.
+This mode determines how far the timestamp differs from the recording time, and then updates the timestamp with the same offset from the current time.
 Or said more simply, it shifts timestamps so when they are replayed they have the same offset as when they were recorded.

 For example, if the RRPair was recorded on 2021-05-19 but the time in a particular HTTP Header is 2021-06-19 then the resulting pattern would be {speedscale_date(-744h0m0s)}.
 This transform will have determined that the date in the HTTP Header is 31 days offset from the date it was recorded.